Hi, Stepparents! I’m so excited for this week’s episode because I got to interview my stepdaughter, Lila.

 MARIA NATAPOV:

-For you.
-Um, so usually, my dad wants to make sure that he is happy but I’m also happy.
-He just bases it off if we’re both happy.
+But for you specifically, I did get a say.
+Usually, my dad wants to make sure that he is happy, but that I’m also happy.
+He bases it off if we’re both happy.
 So if I wasn’t happy with you, I don’t really know what would have happened.
-But I like you.
-So obviously …
+But I like you!

 A Stepchild’s Biggest Fear About Their New Stepparent